 We are responsible for all on-street parking meters, permits and enforcement of parking restrictions.
-All existing on-street charges (i.e. parking meters and residents' permits) and restricted parking zones will be unchanged.
+All existing on-street charges (such as parking meters and residents' permits) and restricted parking zones will be unchanged.

-We enforce on-street parking restrictions to improve road safety for all road users, to improve the flow of traffic and to ensure emergency vehicles and public transport are able to travel without obstruction or delay.
+We enforce on-street parking restrictions to improve road safety for all road users, to improve the flow of traffic and to make sure emergency vehicles and public transport can travel without obstruction or delay.